 If you are contacting me primarily for cranial and vortex work, preferring less emphasis on talking, the sessions are gentle, soothing and non invasive.
 The light touch and cranial work assist to facilitate relaxation and a deep letting go of emotional resistance held within the neurological system, with a gentle focus on breathing.
 The energy of vortex healing assists in the alignment of the individual with the True Self that is its base.
 It can provide a profound experience of safety and care that can support whole system reparation to areas of the psyche where there has been previous empathic failure or trauma.

-The sessions take place on the floor, fully clothed and with the client on their back.
+The sessions take place on the floor, fully clothed and with the client on their back or front.
 The practitioner sits at the head of the client and if incorporating Hawaiian movement may also sit between the ankles.
 The treatment incorporates elements of cranial sacral therapy, Hawaiian and Indian head massage and vortex healing.

 “Since touch has been proven to be essential to the growing infant, it must be important throughout our life.
 Touch speaks a simple language we all understand.
 The profession of psychotherapy cannot afford to be untouched any longer.”